Getting older – it happens to us all.

 Not recovering properly will only enhance the risk of injury.

-In addition, make sure you get enough sleep as this is a vital part of the recovery process.
+In addition, make sure you get enough sleep, as this is a vital part of the recovery process.
 A lack of sleep can cause fatigue and affect performance.
 Diet and nutrition are also important.
-And for post-exercise nutrition, always have a recovery drink immediately before consuming 1g of carbohydrate per kg and 1/3g protein per kg of body weight within 30 minutes of finishing moderate to high intensity training sessions.
+And for your post-exercise meal, always have a recovery drink immediately before consuming 1g of carbohydrate per kg and 1/3g protein per kg of body weight within 30 minutes of finishing moderately to high-intensity training sessions.

-If you are consistent and serious about your training, then you will certainly become faster and stronger, despite your age.
+If you are consistent and serious about your training, you will become faster and more robust, despite your age.

 - Seek the thumbs-up from your doctor.

 - Stick to a training plan which contains solid training principles.